tramlinehq/docs/changelog/source/november-27-2024.md

 - Create new patch branches, like `patch-main-afddfcd` from the release branch for every new commit
 - Try and merge the patch branches to the `main` (working branch) via a pull request

 In this mode, subsequent patch branches could have more than one commit, if the previous ones are unmerged.
-So we recommend, merging everything as soon as possible and in the correct order to avoid confusion.
+So we recommend merging everything as soon as possible and in the correct order to avoid confusion.

 ### Re-fetch workflow status